CooingMaxito/Undertale-3DS/README.md

 # To be added
 The features that are prioritized to be added next:

-- Completing basic gameplay mechanics
+- Battle mechanics and random monster encounters
+- First Flowey encounter
+- Dialogue system for underworld (HA!) and inside of battles
-- Enhancing controls and performance
+- Npcs and cutscenes
-- Adding support for additional features unique to the 3DS

 # Known Issues
 - On old models the **Name Select** glitches out until the A or R button is pressed.